General

 "quarter horse" bars.
 It fit most Quarter

-Horses of the day.
+Horses of that time.
 The bars are the runners that

 follow the line of the horses’ back and whose